-On May 8, 2017 the Company announced a strategic addition to its project portfolio through the acquisition of a dominant land position over one of the largest undeveloped greenstone-iron formation gold belts in Nunavut, Canada.
-The Baffin Gold Property totals 405,083 hectares and covers 160 kilometres of the Foxe Fold Belt on central Baffin Island.
+In 2017 the Company made a strategic addition to its project portfolio by acquiring a dominant land position over one of the largest undeveloped greenstone-iron formation gold belts in Nunavut.
+The Baffin Gold Property totals 348.438 hectares and covers over 110 kilometres of the Foxe Fold Belt on central Baffin Island.

-The Baffin Gold Property is a district-scale land package comprised of consolidated mineral tenure, located approximately 230 kilometers southwest of the community of Clyde River on Baffin Island, in the Qikiqtani region of Nunavut.
-By entering a Mineral Exploration Agreement ("MEA") directly with Nunavut Tunngavik Inc. ("NTI") on Inuit Owned Lands, acquiring 15 prospecting permits from Indigenous Northern Affairs Canada and further acquiring an Option to earn 100% on two additional MEA's with NTI and 6 crown mineral claims held by Commander Resources Ltd., ValOre has established a dominant land position and exclusive control over one of the largest undeveloped greenstone-iron formations in Canada.
-The Baffin Gold Property covers an entire Proterozoic gold belt having geological and structural similarities to multi-million-ounce gold mines in the north (i.e. Meadowbank, Lupin) as well as the prolific Homestake Mine in South Dakota.
-Previous exploration has identified numerous prospects along 140 kilometers of strike length, with high-grade gold occurring in multiple settings: silicate and sulphide iron formation; shear zones and quartz veins hosted in granodiorite, metavolcanics and metasediments.
+The Baffin Gold Property is a district-scale 100% owned land package comprised of consolidated mineral tenure, approximately 230 kilometers southwest of the community of Clyde River on Baffin Island, in the Qikiqtani region of Nunavut.
+The Property includes a Mineral Exploration Agreement ("MEA") held directly with Nunavut Tunngavik Inc. ("NTI") on Inuit Owned Lands, 13 prospecting permits from Indigenous Northern Affairs Canada, plus two additional MEA's with NTI and two crown claims obtained through an option agreement with Commander Resources Ltd. In March 2018, the Company granted Sandstorm a 1.75% NSR on the Property.

+The Baffin Gold Property covers an entire Proterozoic gold belt having geological and structural similarities to multimillion-ounce gold mines in the north (i.e. Meadowbank, Lupin) as well as the prolific Homestake Mine in South Dakota.
 BHP-Billiton, Falconbridge, Commander Resources and AngloGold Ashanti have conducted exploration programs on the Property with extensive geoscience databases worth over \$25 million.
-The Property also has an existing camp, tidewater access and two 1,200m airstrips, which will accelerate future work programs and potentials.
+The Property also has an existing camp, tidewater access and two 1,200 meter airstrips.

-On July 25, 2017, the Company announced a \$775,000 summer exploration program.
-The program focused on multiple geological and structural settings hosting significant gold mineralization primarily on Inuit Owned Land parcels, and more specifically, the Kanosak and Central Belt areas.

-On October 25, 2017, the Company announced results from the 2017 summer exploration program.
-Rock sample results confirmed high-grade gold in banded iron-formation and metasediment hosted quartz veins.
-Geochemical sample results identified a new 10km long corridor of anomalous gold at south Kanosak.
-Rock and new till geochemical results have also extended the strike length of known gold occurrences at Brent, confirmed gold in banded iron formation at west and north Kanosak and expanded anomalies around historic gold in till results.

-On March 27, 2018, the Company announced it had received a CDN\$600,000 payment from Sandstorm Gold Ltd. in return for a 1.75% net smelter returns royalty on the Baffin Gold Property, in addition, the Company announced it had exercised an Option to acquire 100% of Commander Resources Ltd.'s portion of the Baffin Gold Property.

-On August 16, 2018 the Company announced completion of the 2018 summer exploration program.
-The 2018 program included a 7,038 line-kilometre aeromagnetic survey and the collection of 431 till and 31 rock geochemical samples.

-On December 14, 2018, ValOre announced results from the 2018 summer exploration program at the 100% owned Baffin Gold Property.
-Results from 438 till geochemical samples infilled work from 2017 work and outlined three, kilometre-scale areas with anomalous gold in underexplored, prospective geology west of the high-grade Brent and Ridge occurrences.
-Results from 31 rock samples confirmed high-grade gold at Durette, A 6,984 line kilometres airborne horizontal gradient magnetic survey was flown on two grids providing the company with near-continuous geophysical coverage across 110 kilometres of strike on the Property.
+Rock sample results from ValOre's 2017 maiden exploration program confirmed high-grade gold in banded iron-formation and metasediment hosted quartz veins.
+Geochemical till sample results identified a new 10-kilometrelong corridor of anomalous gold at south Kanosak.
+Geochemical results also extended the strike length of known high-grade gold occurrences at Brent and expanded anomalies around historic gold in regional till results.
+Follow-up work in 2018 infilled the 2017 till grids and successfully outlined three, kilometre-scale areas with anomalous gold in underexplored, prospective geology west of the Brent and Ridge occurrences.
+Rock samples also confirmed high-grade gold at Durette.
+In addition, 6,984-line kilometres of airborne horizontal gradient magnetic survey now provides geophysical coverage across 110 kilometres of strike on the Property.